Join our newsletter!

 Lilac Scully and the Haunted House

-The premise of this story seems like it is really captivating!
-It’s one I haven’t come across but now it’s on my radar and I’ll have to check it out soon.
+The premise of this story seems like it is captivating!
+It’s one I haven’t come across, but now it’s on my radar and I’ll have to check it out soon.
 Along with it is a story that seems a little different than a lot of the other creepy stories out there.
-For starters it actually includes someone disabled which I haven’t seen often.
+For starters, it includes someone disabled, which I haven’t seen often.

 Where is what Lilac Skully and The Haunted House is about.

 Lilac is and always has been afraid of ghosts.
-But she’s scared of a lot of other things too.
-When her father’s mysteriously disappeares, she has to find a way to deal with the ghosts that haunter her home.
+But she’s scared of a lot of other things, too.
+When her father mysteriously disappears, she has to find a way to deal with the ghosts that haunt her home.
 What would make it better is if she’s able to get them to leave.

-When some breaks in to her home she realizes that there’s a danger worse the spookiness in her house.
-She’s no longer safe, and she needs to face her fears and actually trust herself.
-In the process she will make new friends that will change her life forever.
+When some breaks into her home, she realizes that there’s a danger, worse, the spookiness in her house.
+She’s no longer safe, and she needs to face her fears and trust herself.
+In the process, she will make new friends who will change her life forever.

 Amazon | Bookshop